 Laurent Goldberg

-Very young, he campaigns within the Communist Youth
+At a very young age, he campaigned within the Communist Youth

 “

-Our job was to make inscriptions on the walls, leaflets and newspaper launches in cinemas, markets, and in the streets with all the risks that this entailed ».
+Our job was to make wall inscriptions, leaflet and newspaper launches in cinemas, markets, and on the streets with all the risks that this entailed.”

 “

 While I am standing on my chariot.
-It is here that the little Jew that I was, crosses, almost stopped, a truck of senior German officer prisoners who look at us with contempt and I shout to them while beating my chest: "Ich bin ein Olique!".
+It is here that the little Jew I was, almost at a standstill, comes across a truck of senior German officers who are prisoners and look at us with contempt.
+I shout to them, slapping my chest: "Ich bin ein Juden!"

-Back in Paris, he learns the assassination of his parents and his grandmother Rachel Biernat whom he adored.
+Back in Paris, he learns the murder of his parents and his grandmother Rachel Biernat whom he adored.

-Laurent Goldberg is decorated with the Legion of Honor in a military capacity, the Military Medal, the War Cross with citation, the Bronze Star, the Medal of the Volunteer Fighters of the Resistance, the Medal of the Escapees, of the Medal of the Resistant Internees and of the Presidential Unit Citation USA.
+Laurent Goldberg is decorated with the Legion of Honor in a military capacity, the Military Medal, the Croix de guerre with citation, the Bronze Star, the Medal of the Volunteer Fighters of the Resistance, the Medal of the Escaped, of the Medal of Internee Resistance and the Presidential Unit Citation USA.

 Laurent Goldberg is one of the founders of the association Mémoire Juive de Paris in 1986, memory in images of Jewish immigration in France.
-He was a tireless activist for the transmission of memory, particularly that of the commitment of the Jews in the Resistance and the liberation of France.
-He will be the project manager of the Jews in Resistance database for the Shoah Memorial.
-For nearly 20 years, he will lead the Tuesday afternoon sessions at the Shoah Memorial, to continue collecting from the families who survived the Holocaust their archives and photographs.
+He was a tireless activist for the transmission of memory, especially that of the commitment of the Jews in the Resistance and the liberation of France.
+He will be the master of the database of Jews in Resistance for the Shoah Memorial.
+For nearly 20 years, he will lead the Tuesday afternoon offices at the Shoah Memorial, to continue collecting from families who have survived the Shoah their archives and photographs.

 The Shoah Memorial presents to his wife Suzanne and her family its condolences and salutes the memory of a fighter with radiant humanity.